"By nature, men are nearly alike, but through their practices, they get wide apart."

 A holistic approach is essential for optimal healing - The division into organs & systems is just for convenience.
 (Due to the enormous complexity.)
 The immune system is even throughout our entire body, but its manifestation may differ in our body's organs/systems.

-• The human body & mind do operate "randomly."
+- The human body and mind operate "randomly."

-• All organs in the human body are needed to keep the person in good health.
-(No spare or unneeded organs.)
+- All organs in the human body are needed to keep a person in good health.
+(There are no spare or unneeded organs.)

-There are many differences between men and women - Medicine adapted to gender is required.
+There are many differences between men and women, so medicine adapted to gender is required.

 The human body has several survival and self-defense mechanisms.
 It is capable of surviving even in extreme conditions.